Skip to main content

 Local Leadership

-In the South American Subbasin, multiple GSAs work together to monitor groundwater conditions, implement projects, and manage groundwater sustainably across the basin.
+In the South American Subbasin, multiple GSAs work together to coordinate planning, monitoring, and implementation.

 Learn about the South American Subbasin →